-The BCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the ICE FOD in Boston Field Office through their chain of command within one hour of the claim.
+The BCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the ICE Detroit FOD through their chain of command within one hour of the claim.
 The FOD shall make the appropriate notification to ERO headquarters.